2va2s/Audio-Sentiment-Analysis-Software/README.md

 The repo is composed of 3 main parts: **Data Science**, **API** and **Software**.

-Each part work independently and the union of those 3 parts is the **Software**.
+Each part works independently and the union of those 3 parts is the **Software**.

 The progress of the part devoted to the deployment of the api in *Azure* is available on this secondary repo: https://github.com/JeanPhilippeCaetano/Audio-Sentiment-Analysis-Software-Deployment.